🪨

 🏆Landmark Achievements

-Justin Smith was named Winemaker of the Year by Food and Wine Magazine in 2010 and inducted into the Vintners Hall of Fame at the CIA Greystone in 2019.
+Justin Smith was named Winemaker of the Year by Food and Wine Magazine in 2010.
 The 2007 James Berry Vineyard's Wine Spectator Wine of the Year designation in 2010 was a singular career honor; the 2008 vintage of the same wine was ranked #4 in Wine Spectator's Top 100 the following year.
 Multiple Saxum bottlings have scored 95 to 99 points across Wine Advocate, Wine Spectator, and Wine Enthusiast over the past two decades.
-Saxum's commercial success - closed mailing list, long wait times, secondary-market premiums - rivals the most prestigious Burgundy and California Pinot Noir estates.
-The estate's recognition has extended to broader Paso Robles recognition: subsequent prestige projects in the AVA have benefited from the validation Saxum's success represents.
+Saxum's commercial success, with a closed mailing list, long wait times, and substantial secondary-market premiums, rivals the most prestigious Burgundy and California Pinot Noir estates.
+The estate's recognition has extended to broader Paso Robles validation: subsequent prestige projects in the AVA have benefited from the legitimacy Saxum's success represents.

-• Justin Smith: Food and Wine Magazine Winemaker of the Year 2010; Vintners Hall of Fame inductee 2019
+• Justin Smith: Food and Wine Magazine Winemaker of the Year 2010

 • 2007 James Berry Vineyard: Wine Spectator #1 Wine of the Year 2010; 2008 vintage ranked #4 in Top 100